realiti4/tradingfeatures/README.md

     bitfinex.get(1000)

 ### Download history
 Bitfinex limits latest history call to 10000.
 If you would like get older data it is more stricter.
 But you can specify a start and finish timestamp like below and get all 1h data under 5-10 minutes while respecting Bitfinex's api call limits.
+By default it'll download the entire history and you don't need to pass 'start' and 'end'

     df = bitfinex.get_hist(['1h', 60])
     df.to_csv('data/bitfinex_1h_downloaded.csv', index=False)